Moshi Moshi Sushi, EC2M 7PY

 - 11:30am-10pm Mon-Fri; closed Sat-Sun

-Conveyor belt sushi place in Liverpool Street Station, a little more interesting/varied/upmarket than Yo Sushi.
+Japanese restaurant on the upper concourse of Liverpool Street Station, focusing on serving only sustainably-sourced fish and seafood.
 It used to be part of a small chain, but the Canary Wharf branch has now closed, and the Brighton branch is independent.
+They also offer takeaway, but only for sushi boxes and platters.

-The range of dishes on the belt was pretty good; not just the normal standbys like salmon/tuna rolls/nigiri/sashimi, but some more interesting stuff too, like lotus root with seaweed and fried chicken skin (actually quite tasty), and another dish involving some kind of white fish wrapped around julienne vegetables (would have tried it but was too full).
-There was even something that seemed to involve bacon.
+The quality of dishes on the belt was pretty good, and the range more interesting than at any Yo Sushi branch I've tried; not just the normal standbys like salmon/tuna rolls/nigiri/sashimi, but some more interesting stuff too, like lotus root with seaweed and fried chicken skin, and another dish involving some kind of white fish wrapped around julienne vegetables.
 The conveyor belt was kept full (double-stacked, so you have to be quick if you want something off the bottom layer!) and varied.
-As a generalisation, I'd say the range here is more interesting than at any Yo Sushi branch I've tried.
-Also, the quality was way way way better than the Moshi branch in Brighton, which I have previously been very disappointed by.

 I saw several “sushi set” orders being made up for the booths/tables; the sushi for these wasn't made to order, but taken from pre-prepared boxes (and occasionally also from the conveyor belt).
 (This is not a criticism, since they really were quite busy; just a note.)
 My bill included a cover charge of 50p; I don't know if this applies all the time or only at peak times.